 To make the central jelly layer: Warm the orange juice or juice of your choice and add the gelatin sheets as before.
-Leave to cool then carefully add to the mold and replace in the fridge.
+Leave to cool then carefully add to the mould and replace in the fridge.
 As soon as thin layer sets, add the second layer of custard.

 Note: It helps to have all the jelly ready in the beginning.
-If it sets before you put the second layer, warm in a bain marie or microwave oven.
+If it sets before you put the second layer, warm in a bain-marie or microwave oven.

 2nd Custard layer.
-Spread enough custard to cover the jelly, but leave at least 2cm below the lip of the mold.
+Spread enough custard to cover the jelly, but leave at least 2cm below the lip of the mould.
 Level the surface and if the custard is cold, continue with the ladyfingers.
 If not, place in the freezer for a while.

 Serving: Remove the lemon cream cake from the fridge and leave at room temperature –depending on the season for 5-20 mins.
-Turn the mold out onto a flat tray.
+Turn the mould out onto a flat tray.
 Otherwise place in a pan of barely simmering water, until the base is slightly warm.